Zebec-protocol/dca/README.md

 The dca client can be buit in using dca client factory.
 Dca client is of two types: Online and Offine.
 The online client uses wallet adapter and the offline client uses a signer.

-Any wallet adapter can be provided to build the online dca client unless it implements the wallet adapter interface given below:
+Any wallet adapter can be provided to build the online dca client unless it implements the interface given below:

 ```js
 export interface IWalletAdapter {